deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 How can I use metrics with Deepchecks?
 ======================================
 Metrics in deepchecks are designed around the sklearn scorer API for tabular checks and are based on the Torch Ignite metric API for vision checks.
-To use metrics with Deepchecks suites and checks you can use the defaults, that fits the most common usecase, or pass alternative scorers that are more accurate for your specific usecase.

 Default metrics
 ===============
-All of our relevant checks come with default metrics.
+All of our relevant checks, meaning checks evaluating model performance, such as SingleDatasetPerformance, come with default metrics.

 The default scorers by task type are: